UTS-CASLab/hyperbox-brain/docs/user/about.rst

 ``hyperbox-brain`` is part of the hyperbox-based machine learning ecosystem.
 In Python, this library can be used together with pipeline and hyper-parameter optimisers in the `scikit-learn <https://scikit-learn.org/>`_ library.
-This library can be also compatible with other optimiser in Python such as `hyperopt <http://hyperopt.github.io/hyperopt/>`_ and `Optuna <https://optuna.org/>`_.
+This library can be also compatible with other optimisers in Python such as `hyperopt <http://hyperopt.github.io/hyperopt/>`_ and `Optuna <https://optuna.org/>`_.

 Development team